jcuenod/bibletech/content/en/drafts/beyond-ts.md

 ## Conclusion: A Call for Experimentation

 Typescript showed us that js could be the foundation of an industrial-strength language (maybe).
 But there is clearly a desire for more than gradual types.
 Two things that I've taken from Rust & Rescript that I would like to see in JS are `pattern matching` and `expressions`.
 So among other things, I would like to experiment with a language that supports `match` (and ADTs) and treats `if` and `match` as expressions.
-I intend to experiment with these ideas in a new language that, for now, I'm calling **Lumen**.
+I intend to experiment with these ideas in a new language.
+For now, I'm calling it **Lumen**.